sherwincole/Mars_Web_Scrapping/README.md

 Export the DataFrame to a CSV file.

-# Reascources used to complete this module
+# Resources used to complete this module

 In class activites, study group, stack overflow, Google, TAs